 When using an HTTP HEAD request, a player receives the signaling information in the "Content-Type" header of the HTTP response without actually downloading the resource.
 A player may issue multiple HEAD requests for multiple files and then, based on the signaling information, issue a GET request for the most appropriate content.

 NOTE: This scenario may not be representative of current practices.
-It is usually assumed that in-advance signaling information is obtained at the same time as the URL(s) to the content and that no additional round-trip (HEAD or GET) is necessary to obtain it.
+It is usually assumed that advance signaling information is obtained at the same time as the URL(s) to the content and that no additional round trip (HEAD or GET) is necessary to obtain it.

 Alternatively, when using the "Accept" header in a GET request, players can indicate to the server its supported features.
 The server can in turn respond with the most appropriate file.